pnieves2019/MAELAS/Examples/QuantumEspresso/MAELAS/mode3/README.md

 4) ```structure.pw``` relaxed structure in ```QuantumEspresso``` format

-To run this example in you local machine just type
+To run this example in your local machine just type

 ```./run.sh```